Vondrousova ends Svitolina run to reach final

 Vondrousova ends Svitolina's stunning run

-Recent history has provided a number of surprise Grand Slam finalists in the women's singles, but Vondrousova's progress is probably as big a shock as there has been at Wimbledon in the past decade.
+Recent history has provided a number of shock Grand Slam finalists in the women's singles, but Vondrousova's progress is probably as big a surprise as there has been at Wimbledon in the past decade.

 Vondrousova, ranked 42nd in the world, admitted before the semi-final she "never thought" she could do well on grass.